 5. Avoid sleeping together

 You once loved your spouse, so it is natural to feel attached to them when living under one roof.
 However, under the new circumstances, do not sleep with each other.
-It might cause unnecessary complications that can make eventual separation difficult.
+It might cause inextricable complications that can make eventual separation difficult.

 6. Decide upon a ‘no fight’ clause